 Our Projects

-The Mindset Math team's role is to contribute authentic youth perspectives, offering detailed feedback and design ideas that help ensure the course feels meaningful, empowering, and connected to students’ futures.
+The Mindset Math team's role is to contribute authentic youth perspectives, offering detailed feedback, design ideas, and sample responses that help ensure the course feels relevant and student-centered.
 All contributions respect Coherent Math’s intellectual property and support the long-term refinement of the curriculum.

 Why this matters

-According to analyses by experts like Pamela Burdman, traditional math pathways—often culminating in calculus— act as gatekeepers to opportunities, particularly for underserved students.
+According to analyses by experts like Pamela Burdman, traditional math pathways—often culminating in calculus—act as gatekeepers to opportunities, particularly for underserved students.
 Despite the costs, research shows that many professionals rarely use advanced math and instead rely more on data literacy and computational thinking (Burdman, 2025).
-Aside from adopting a context-dependent rather than one-size-fits-all approach to curriculum design, this project aligns with the broader movement to move math education beyond rote symbolic manipulation and toward learning that reflects the realities of the modern world.
+Aside from adopting a context-dependent rather than one-size-fits-all approach to curriculum design, this project aligns with the broader movement to move rigorous math education beyond just formulas, symbols, and procedures and toward contents that reflect the real world.

 Upcoming

-Grounded in UNESCO’s call for “a human-centred and pedagogically appropriate interaction” between learners and AI, MathVoyagers emphasizes GenAI not as a replacement for thinking, but as a companion for curiosity, critical reasoning, and collaboration.
-Together, we are moving closer towards the vision of personalizing and democratizing challenging math learning and competition prep experiences for all students.
+Grounded in UNESCO’s call for “a human-centred and pedagogically appropriate interaction” between learners and AI," MathVoyagers positions GenAI not as a replacement for thinking, but as a learning companion that supports problem-solving in independent as well as collaborative settings.

-Game Changers: (Re)designing Board Games for Student-Centered Learning
+Game Changers: (Re)designing Board Games for Student-Centered STEM Learning

-Have you ever thought about how a simple board game could help students learn math and science concepts, develop design and problem-solving skills, and spark conversations about real-world challenges?
+Have you ever thought about how a simple board game could help students learn math and science concepts and develop design and problem-solving skills?

-What if The Game of Life reflected real-world housing prices, or Monopoly began with unequal starting money to mirror economic disparities?
-What if Jenga modeled a ecosystem where losing several keystone species leads to its collapse?
-What if a simple card game became a way for students to learn math collaboratively and challenge each other with difficult concepts?
-In Game Changers, students don’t just play—they design their own games or transform familiar games into hands-on platforms for STEM learning, creativity, and critical thinking.
+What if Jenga modeled a ecosystem where losing several keystone species leads to its collapse, or a simple card game became a way for students to learn math collaboratively and challenge each other with difficult concepts?
+In Game Changers, students don’t just play—they design their own games or transform familiar games into hands-on platforms for STEM learning and creativity.

-This project is grounded in Seymour Papert (1980)’s constructionism, which emphasizes that learning is most powerful when it involves creating meaningful, shareable artifacts—“objects-to-think-with”—that help learners construct new knowledge.
-Aligned with this philosophy, Game Changers encourages student-driven exploration, experimentation, and reflection, repositioning instructors as facilitators and co-learners.
-Learn more about our approach here.
+This project is grounded in Seymour Papert (1980)’s constructionism, which emphasizes that learning is most powerful when it involves creating meaningful, shareable artifacts—“objects to think with”—that help learners construct new knowledge.
+Aligned with this philosophy, Game Changers encourages student-driven exploration, experimentation, and reflection in STEM learning.

-Mindful Mathletes: Integrating Positive Psychology Into Math Lessons
+Mindful Mathletes: Integrating Positive Psychology with Creative, Visual Math

 Inspired by Stanford Graduate School of Education professor Jo Boaler's book Mathematical Mindsets, Mindful Mathletes is uniquely designed to foster 4-8th graders' mathematical thinking, problem solving skills, and positive attitudes in math learning.
 The program aims to nurture growth mindsets and mathematical mindsets in students--positively shaping students' beliefs about their math abilities and their relationship with math.
 In each meeting, students will collaborate on a fun and challenging math task and explore multiple creative solutions; they will also delve into a fascinating psychology concept behind math learning, such as understanding growth v.s. fixed mindset, depth v.s. speed, etc. The program consists of 14+ detailed lesson plans and presentations.